 I am an Alaskan.

 Though this vast state has been the catalyst for many transformations in my life, it does not mark the beginning.
-I was led here, somewhat hesitant, but now with the better part of a decade spent in this adoptive home, I admit that the beauty and isolation of Alaska has irreversibly saturated my identity.
+I was led here, somewhat hesitant, but now with over a decade spent in this adoptive home, I admit that the beauty and isolation of Alaska has irreversibly saturated my identity.

 I received my Bachelor of Fine Arts degree from the University of Alaska Fairbanks in 2016 with an emphasis in ceramics and drawing.
 I took the academic slow road that incorporated such adult themes as travel, marriage, mortgage, quarterly-life crisis and gainful employment.
 I wish I could claim to now be in the normal transitional state that post-baccs seem to find themselves in, but I'm starting to believe that your whole life is just a series of transitions and none of it qualifies as normal... and that's okay.